What is oil palm?

 Why are certain palm oil products red in colour?

-Crude palm oil is very rich in plant pigments called carotenoids, which give the oil a natural distinct orange-red colour.
+Crude palm oil is very rich in plant pigments called carotenoids, which give the oil a naturally distinct orange-red colour.
 In conventional refining process, all the carotenoids in crude palm oil are removed; giving the refined oil a golden-yellow colour.
 Thanks to an innovative technology introduced by the Malaysian palm oil industry, the healthful natural carotenoids (along with Vitamin E) in the oil are retained in the refined product marketed as red palm oil.

 What is so special about red palm oil?